vuex-asr/vuex-asr/README.md

   store: Store
 }).$mount("#app");
 ```
-and your ready to use vuex-asr.
+and you're ready to use vuex-asr.

 ## what is vuex-asr?